xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/process_created_in_suspended_mode.png){:class="img-responsive"}

-and then final payload is injected into newly created process using SetThreadCOntext API, <b>CONTEXT</b> structure for remote thread is set up with ContextFlag and required memory buffers and <b>SetThreadContext</b> API is called with current thread handle and remote thread CONTEXT strure for code injection
+and then final payload is injected into newly created process using SetThreadContext API, <b>CONTEXT</b> structure for remote thread is set up with ContextFlag and required memory buffers and <b>SetThreadContext</b> API is called with current thread handle and remote thread CONTEXT structure for code injection

 ![image](/assets/images/vidar_packed/final_injected_payload.png){:class="img-responsive"}